 The object appeared fixed on the bottom.
 We could find it repeatedly using the magnets.
 We tried to pull it up using the big 3” magnets, as shown towards the end of the video below.
 The magnets grabbed onto it well, but still were not strong enough to retrieve the object.

 What was that thing?
 It could have been a boat anchor, firmly wedged into the gunk on the bottom.
 Our guess was a steel cable strung across the bottom of the lake.
 It was near some docks, so maybe the cable had something to do with those.

 The pull of the magnets wasn’t strong enough to pull the object loose from the bottom.
 Remember, the pull force you get from a magnet depends on what you’re sticking it to.
-A powerful MMS-B-Z0 magnet can pull with hundreds of pounds of force when sticking to a solid steel surface (like the one that holds up a person in this video).
+A powerful MMS-B-Z0 magnet can pull with hundreds of pounds of force when sticking to a solid steel surface (like the one that holds up a person in our Is a Magnet Strong Enough to Lift a Man? video).
 If the steel object is smaller, though, the force could be a lot less.
 You won’t see 300 lb of force from the magnet to a paperclip.

 Like treasure hunting with a metal detector, magnet fishing is not for the impatient.
 It’s a big lake and a small magnet, so you might not find much very quickly.

 Naturally, we don’t think a toolbox is complete without a magnet or two in it.
 We always have a few magnets in our toolboxes.
 We are continually surprised at how often a small, powerful magnet comes in handy.
-Popular magnets to stash in the toolbox include the D68PC-RB (for identifying poles), the D6C (for magnetizing screwdrivers and other stuff), the TT-8 telescoping pickup tool and of course a single MMS-G-X8 or MMS-G-Y0 if you plan on going magnet fishing soon.
+Popular magnets to stash in the toolbox include the D68PC-RB (for identifying poles), the D6C (for magnetizing screwdrivers and other stuff), telescoping magnetic pickup tools and of course a single MMS-G-X8 or MMS-G-Y0 if you plan on going magnet fishing soon.